 Flour or cornstarch: Both are fine for this recipe.
 Using cornstarch to make this recipe gluten-free is quite important for some people and I am so glad when I can give them variety.

 I know what you are thinking when you read “fried” in a recipe.
-Greasy pieces of food that oil your fingers drip all the way to your wrist, and when you eat them, you taste nothing but oil.
+Greasy pieces of food that oil your fingers drip to your wrist, and when you eat them, you taste nothing but oil.
 Disgusting!

 You won’t need to deep fry your pumping so that you get a marvelous crispy coating.
 I’ll show you how to achieve those results with a shallow fry.